dscarv27/dscarv27/README.md

 <a href= "https://www.linkedin.com/in/dscarv27" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank">
   </body>
 <!--
+- 🔭 I’m currently working at
 - 👯 I’m looking to collaborate on ...
 - 💬 Ask me about ...
 - 📫 How to reach me: look for dscarv27 on twitter and linkedin
+- 🤔 I’m looking for help with how to program metaverso in projects
 - 😄 Pronouns: he/him -->